Simply-Static/simply-static/README.md

 ## Using Grunt

-Grunt is used to build our simply_static.pot file for translations.
+Grunt is used to build our simply-static.pot file for translations.
 You can run it with:

     grunt